smithy-security/docs/docs/quickstart.md

 sidebar_position: 1
 ---

-This guide will help to quickly setup Dracon on a Kubernetes cluster and get a pipeline running.
-The first step is to create a dev Kubernetes cluster in order to deploy Tekton.
+This guide will help to quickly set up Dracon on a Kubernetes cluster and get a pipeline running.
+The first step is to create a dev Kubernetes cluster to deploy Tekton.
 We suggest you use KiND to provision a local test cluster quickly.
 If you already have a K8s cluster then you can skip directly to the [Deploying Dracon dependencies](#2-deploying-dracon-dependencies) section.